shbrief/GSS_docker/README.md

 ## GenomicSuperSignaturePapaer Docker

-- Docker image to
+- Docker image to use in Terra
-- Built on `bioconductor/bioconductor_docker:devel`
+- Built on `us.gcr.io/anvil-gcr-public/anvil-rstudio-bioconductor`
-- Pull this container with the following Docker command:
-`docker pull quay.io/shbrief/gss_docker`